arjundarkweb/polkadot-wiki/docs/kusama-bug-bounty.md

 Please email your submission with all details to [sos@kusama.network](mailto:sos@kusama.network).

-Pseudonymous and anonymous submissions are welcome.
+Pseudonymous and anonymous submissions are welcom